udexon/GOEHDOM/Marxist_TS_CI.md

-### A Marxist interpretation of Technological Singularity and Collective Intelligence
+### A Marxist Interpretation of Technological Singularity and Collective Intelligence

 Disproving Technological Singularity using Homoiconic Graph Collective Intelligence